 It sometimes happens that our new projects require functionality we’ve never developed before.
 Say you have an idea to integrate voice search into your application.
 As we’ve never done this before, we turn to our experts and count on their expertise to estimate this feature.
 They’ll define the scope of work and estimate the time required to build a voice search feature.

-Lastly, our product manager reviews the estimates made by developers and experts and decides on a precise number.
-We create an Excel file, draw up final estimates, and send this document to you.
+Lastly, our management team reviews the estimates made by developers and experts and decides on a precise number.
+We create a Spreadsheet file, draw up final estimates, and send this document to you.
 If you decide to include new features or make some modifications, we re-estimate.

 At Steelkiwi, we create an Excel file that comprises data on all costs, time, and human resources for the project.
 This file will include different tabs according to the services provided and a Summary tab where we sum up the approximate total hours.

 The Summary tab includes the amount of time for development, bug fixing, architecture planning, and risks (challenges).
 It also outlines the number of sprints, developers, and meetings for each department (backend, frontend, iOS, Android, design, QA, and DevOps).